-- 29. (1) The following offences can be used as guidelines when dealing with actions that constitute misconduct, and very serious offences are the following - - (a) theft; - (b) fraud, bribery, malicious damage to the Council's property; - (c) unauthorised possession of Council property; - (d) driving an official vehicle under the influence of stupefying substance without prescription; - (e) intimidation; - (f) incitement; - (g) perjury;
+29. (1) The following offences can be used as guidelines when dealing with actions that constitute misconduct, and very serious offences are the following -

+- (a) theft; - (b) fraud, bribery, malicious damage to the Council's property; - (c) unauthorised possession of Council property; - (d) driving an official motor vehicle under the influence of stupefying substance without prescription;

+- (e) intimidation;

+- (f) incitement;

+- (g) perjury;

-(h) assault;
+- (h) assault;

-(i) making false statements when applying for employment or undergoing medical examinations;
+- (i) making false statements when applying for employment or undergoing medical examinations;

-(j) disobeying or disregarding work-related orders;
+- (j) disobeying or disregarding work-related orders;

-(k) intoxication or under the influence of a stupefying drug without a prescription;
+- (k) intoxication or under the influence of a stupefying drug without a prescription;

-(1) sexual harassment;
+- (l) sexual harassment;

-(m) revealing confidential information to unauthorized persons;
+- (m) revealing confidential information to unauthorised persons;

-(n) illegal strikes under the applicable Labour Act;
+- (n) illegal strikes under Namibia's applicable labour laws;

-(o) racism;
+- (o) racism;

-(p) tribalism;
+- (p) tribalism;

-(q) nepotism;
+- (q) nepotism;

-(r) gross abuse of authority;
+- (r) gross abuse of authority;

-(s) gross negligence.
+- (s) gross negligence.

-contemp In relation to the very serious offences set out under subrule (1) , the relevant person a section $29(6)(a)$ of the Act may charge a staff member upon a first offence with a formal disciplinary inquiry must be held upon such charge.
+(2) In relation to the very serious offences specified under sub rule (1), the relevant person contemplated in section 29(6)(a) of the Act may charge a staff member on a first offence with misconduct and a formal disciplinary inquiry must be held on the charge.

-(3) The serious offences are set out below -

-(a) disregard of safety standards;

-(b) misuse of Council property for private purposes;

-(c) being under the influence of alcohol or a stupefying substance without any prescription during working hours;

-(d) abuse of sick leave;

-(e) sleeping on duty;

-(f) repeated absence from the workplace while on duty;

-(g) repeated unauthorised or excommunicated absenteeism;

-(h) using abusive language;

-(i) failure to report an accident or damage;
+- (3) The serious offences are as follows: - (a) disregard of safety standards; - (b) misuse of Council property for private purposes; - (c) being under the influence of alcohol or a stupefying substance without any prescription during working hours; - (d) abuse of sick leave; - (e) sleeping on duty; - (f) repeated absence from the workplace while on duty; - (g) repeated unauthorised or excommunicated absenteeism; - (h) using abusive language; - (i) failure to report an accident or damage;

-(j) reckless driving of the Council's vehicles;
+- (j) reckless driving of the Council's vehicles;

-(k) insolence; and
+- (k) insolence; and

-(1) indolence.
+- (l) indolence.